-As a way to express your stance against child abuse and to spread awareness about child abuse and neglect prevention, please consider encouraging your parish staff and/or school community to wear blue on Friday, April 7.
-Share pictures on your parish or school social media accounts (#WearBlueDayNH)
+As a way to express your stance against child abuse and to spread awareness about child abuse and neglect prevention, please consider wearing blue on Friday, March 31.
+Post photos to social media using and #WearBlueDay2023 and #WBD2023 or e-mail your photo.

 Pinwheels for Prevention®

 The Diocese of Manchester has partnered with Prevent Child Abuse America and the New Hampshire Children’s Trust to promote the Pinwheels for Prevention® campaign.
 Pinwheels serve as a symbol to remind us that all children deserve happy and safe childhoods.
 Find out how to "plant" a pinwheel garden.

 Our colorful pinwheel templates feature three designs with positive messages for children, teens, and adults.
 The activity guide also includes discussion cards parents can use to jump start conversations about child safety with their children.
 Include the pinwheels in your gardens or displays, on bulletin boards, as part of a classroom lesson about personal safety, or make them at home.